How To Create a Commercial Kitchen Cleaning Schedule

 - Sweep and mop the kitchen floor using a disinfectant or floor cleaner.

-By carrying out the cleaning tasks on your commercial cleaning schedule, you can ensure that your space is cleaned and disinfected often to maintain excellent health and safety.
-On top of this, there are many more benefits of creating a food hygiene cleaning schedule.
+By incorporating cleaning tasks into your commercial cleaning schedule, you can ensure your space is regularly cleaned and disinfected, maintaining excellent health and safety.
+Additionally, there are numerous benefits to establishing a food hygiene cleaning schedule.
 These include:

-- Increased accountability: Everyone knows exactly what their duties are, and can be held accountable for them if they don’t stick to them.
+- Increased accountability: Everyone knows their duties and can be held accountable for them if they fail to adhere to them.

-- It’s fairer for staff: Ensuring staff are performing the same tasks on every shift is more equitable.
+- It’s fairer for staff: Ensuring they perform the same tasks on every shift is more equitable.

-- Tasks aren’t forgotten: There’s less risk of important cleaning tasks being forgotten, or easy-to-miss areas of the kitchen being neglected.
+- Tasks aren’t forgotten: There’s less risk of important cleaning tasks being forgotten, or easy-to-miss kitchen areas being neglected.

 - Evidence of due diligence: You’ll have a record of your cleaning practice to show to inspectors.
-For more information, take a look at our article, ‘What Is Due Diligence In Food Safety?’
+For more information, look at our article, ‘What Is Due Diligence In Food Safety?’

 - Consistency: If you always follow your checklist to the letter, your kitchen should stay consistently clean, which makes the whole job easier.

-- Improves food quality: A hygienic kitchen reduces the risk of food becoming contaminated.
-Keeping food storage areas clean can help to prevent food spoilage, too.
+- Improves food quality: A hygienic kitchen reduces the risk of food contamination.
+Keeping food storage areas clean can also help prevent food spoilage.

 - Prevents infestations: A rigorously clean environment is less likely to suffer from infestations of vermin or flies, which can be dangerous, costly to deal with, and seriously bad for your reputation.

-- A good standard of hygiene based on the 4 C's – cooking, chilling, cross-contamination, cleaning.
-To read more about the 4 C’s of food hygiene, take a look at our article, ‘What Are The Basic Food Hygiene Rules?’
+- A good standard of hygiene based on the 4 C's – cooking, chilling, cross-contamination, and cleaning.
+To read more about the 4 C’s of food hygiene, look at our article, ‘What Are The Basic Food Hygiene Rules?’

-- Industrial kitchens should not serve anything in food, remove anything in food, or treat food in a way that could potentially damage the health of people.
+- Industrial kitchens should not serve anything in food, remove anything from food, or treat food in a way that could potentially damage people's health.

 - Food should be presented, advertised and labelled in a way that is not misleading or false.

-- The Food Hygiene Rating delivers a number on a scale of 0 to 5 on how clean a commercial kitchen is.
-5 is the highest standard of cleanliness while 0 means urgent improvement is needed.
-For more information, take a look at our article surrounding food hygiene ratings.
+- The Food Hygiene Rating assigns a scale of 0 to 5, indicating the level of cleanliness in a commercial kitchen.
+5 is the highest standard of cleanliness, while zero means urgent improvement is needed.
+For more information, please refer to our article on food hygiene ratings.

-- All commercial kitchens need to be inspected, usually once per year to receive their rating.
+- To receive their rating, all commercial kitchens need to be inspected, usually once per year.

 One of the main reasons why many commercial kitchens fail to meet good health and safety standards is that they do not undertake regular cleaning.
-A consistent cleaning schedule is important, especially where the health of the public is concerned.
+A consistent cleaning schedule is crucial, especially when the public's health is at stake.
 On top of the checklist, staff should be washing their hands:

 - After touching raw food